Hoggs Hollow

 Hoggs Hollow is a residential neighbourhood in Toronto, Ontario, Canada.
-It is located in the Don River Valley and centred on the intersection of Yonge Street, York Mills Road, and Wilson Avenue.
+It is located to the south of York Mills Road, east of Yonge Street, and the western branch of the upper Don River flows through it.

 Hoggs Hollow is named after the Hogg family.
-James Hogg (1797–1839), a Scotsman settled in the area in 1824.
-Hogg operated a whisky distillery and a grist mill and was viewed as the most successful of all the millers in the valley.
-The name is usually written without the apostrophe as Hoggs Hollow but sometimes appears as Hogg's Hollow.
+James Hogg (1797–1839), a Scotsman, settled in the area in 1824.
+He operated a whisky distillery and a grist mill, and he was viewed as the most successful of all the millers in the valley.
+The name of the neighbourhood is usually written without an apostrophe as Hoggs Hollow, but it sometimes appears with an apostrophe as Hogg's Hollow.